klahnakoski/SpotManager/README.md

+> This project needs your help:  It needs someone to review the test suite for this code (not yet pushed).
+If you have time to do this please email me at klahnakoski@mozilla.com

 # SpotManager

 The SpotManager is a state-less program meant to be run periodically.
 It finds the cheapest spot instance prices, bids, sets up the machines, and tears them down when done.